• New students walk across campus as part of Convocation

 Explore the Initiative

 Northland College is conducting a Diversity, Equity, Inclusion, and Sense of Belonging (DEIS) Climate Study to get a current pulse of campus and the experiences different populations have.
-This will be a qualitative study, and Northland has partnered with an expert in climate studies—Rankin Climate—to conduct focus groups and analyze themes from them.
+This is a qualitative study, and Northland partnered with an expert in climate studies—Rankin Climate—to conduct focus groups and analyze themes from them.

 Climate Study Timeline

-The DEIS Climate Study will include four primary phases.
-The first involves planning and developing focus groups, followed by conducting focus groups on March 20, 2023, data analysis, and presenting of findings towards the beginning of the 2023 academic year.
+The DEIS Climate Study involves four primary phases.
+The first phase was planning and developing focus groups, followed by conducting focus groups on March 20, 2023, data analysis, and presenting of findings towards the beginning of the 2023–24 academic year.

 Focus Groups

-The DEIS Climate Study will involve conducting focus groups around affinity identities.
-The focus groups will be conducted on Monday, March 20, 2023.
-Northland’s partner for the DEIS Climate Study, Rankin Climate, will bring outside facilitators to campus to conduct them.
-Refreshments will be available for participants.
+The DEIS Climate Study is centered on data gathered from focus groups based around affinity identities.
+Northland’s partner for the DEIS Climate Study, Rankin Climate, brought outside facilitators to campus to conduct them on March 20, 2023.

 Student Focus Groups